wisecubeai/wisecube-docs/user-guide/docs/index.md

    - Be sure to use the [pip requirements file format](https://pip.readthedocs.io/en/1.1/requirements.html#requirements-file-format) to specify your library and its version.

 ### Create Re-usable Executables
 Once you have your notebook doing what you want to do, usually you want to package them into re-usable modules.
-In Wisecube we call these executables.
+In Nephos we call these executables.
 There are a few different ways you can create executables.
 Executables can either be binary files or also can be [papermill](https://papermill.readthedocs.io/en/latest/) based notebooks that take parameters.
-Either way all executables in Wisecube need to take named input and output arguments specified.
+Either way all executables in Nephos need to take named input and output arguments specified.

    - Click on Executables tab
    - Click on 'New Executable' Button
    - If you are importing a [papermill](https://papermill.readthedocs.io/en/latest/) based notebook you can simply upload it by clicking the Code tab.
-   - In this case Wisecube should automatically parse the parameters and set them up as arugments to the executable.
+   - In this case Nephos should automatically parse the parameters and set them up as arugments to the executable.
    - You can give you executable a name and save them.
    - In case you are trying to use a binary file, you can upload it as well.
    - However you will have to register the input, output and string(flag) based arguments it takes.

 ### Build and Run Visual Workflows
-Visual workflows are the heart of the Wisecube platform.
+Visual workflows are the heart of the Nephos platform.
 It brings together the data and the re-usable executables you have registered.

    - Click on the Workflows tab
    - Open the Datasets/Executable side drawer by clicking on the Orange arrow on the right
    - You should be able to drag and drop datasets and executables you need onto the workflow canvas.
    - You can start building the worfklow by drawing arrows from datasets to executable input arguments.
    - You can also start connecting the output of one executable as the input to a different executable.
-   - Wisecube will automatically ensure the names of these match up even if they are called different things.
+   - Nephos will automatically ensure the names of these match up even if they are called different things.
    - You can click on the 'Run' button to validate the workflow by quickly running it.
    - You can open the 'Run Info' drawer on the  bottom to see the output of the running workflow
-   - Wisecube will start preparing your workflow to run and show you progress and status of the runs
+   - Nephos will start preparing your workflow to run and show you progress and status of the runs

 ### Track all your related artifacts as a Project
 A common problem in AI projects is that there is usually not a good way to track and manage datasets, notebooks, executables and workflows all in one central location.
-This is exactly why we have the concept of Projects in the Wisecube platform.
+This is exactly why we have the concept of Projects in the Nephos platform.
 Here is how to create a Project and use it to track all relevant resources using it:

-   - Navigate to the Projects tab and click on the 'New Project' button
+   - Navigate to the Projects tab and click on the 'New Project' buttonx
    - Give it in a name and use it to track other metadata about the project and its requirements as well.
    - Once you save the project, you can now start linking related resources to it.
    - Click on the 'Link Resource' icon on the Project row itself.